opf/mijn-bureau-infra/helmfile/apps/docs/charts/docs/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`. %% EXPLAIN INTEGRATION.
-CHECK OTHER EXAMPLES %%.
+This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 It will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements